Have you noticed a sudden change in your budgie?

-Do you want to know the signs to look out for that your budgie is dying slowly.
+Do you want to know the signs your budgie is dying slowly?

-If you see the above signs you will need to closely monitor your budgie closely as they could be ill or even dying slowly
+If you see the below signs you will need to closely monitor your budgie closely as they could be ill or even dying slowly

 How Do I Know If My Budgie Is Dying?